 Connect with Audubon: Alabama Audubon (alaudubon.org) has been active in Alabama for more than 75 years, leading multiple outings every month.
 With ongoing projects throughout the state, be sure to check with them to find out if there’s an event while you are visiting.
 Bird-walks and other events are open to the public and, typically, free.

-About the Author: Joe Watts lives with his wife Ann, an aging Burmese cat and an adopted tabby Siamese mix cat in one of the historic neighborhoods of Birmingham, Alabama.
+About the Author: Joe Watts lives with his wife Ann and two young Burmese cats in one of the historic neighborhoods of Birmingham, Alabama.
 He currently serves on the board of directors for the National Audubon Society and served as President of Alabama Audubon from 2016-2019.
 He manages the Alabama Birding Trails project alongside the University of Alabama Center for Economic Development.
 He has worked in several fields, including a reasonable stint in the publishing industry, working for Southern Progress as a food editor and general writer for several magazines.
 He’s been a non-profit executive director and currently works as a web developer, graphic designer, writer, tourism consultant and occasional freelance photographer since 2000.
 In 2013, he became a Certified Interpretive Guide.